Gontjarow/MiniLibX/docs/mlx-tutorial-draw-pixel.md

 Hex RR GG BB
 ```

 To make any sense of colors in this format, you'll need to wrap your head around hexadecimal (base 16) numbers.
 Here's a [very good resource](https://www.mathsisfun.com/hexadecimal-decimal-colors.html) to get yourself started.
+[This](https://www.mathsisfun.com/binary-decimal-hexadecimal-converter.html) will also help you!

 I would also strongly recommend creating yourself a function such as `rgb_to_int` so that you can easily create the colors you need.
 ```